Azure/azure-cosmos-dotnet-v2/samples/xamarin/UserItems/Readme.md

+This sample illustrates how to use DocumentDB built-in authorization engine to implement per-user data scenario for a Xamarin mobile app.
-This contains a TodoList sample with support for logging in users and creating per-user lists.
+The sample is a simple ToDo list app with support for logging in users using Facebook Auth and managing user's to do list.

 ## Overview
 This sample consists of: